offen/docker-volume-backup/README.md

 AWS_S3_BUCKET_NAME="<xxx>"

 # This is the FQDN of your storage server, e.g. `storage.example.com`.
 # Do not set this when working against AWS S3.
+If you need to set a
+# specific protocol, you will need to use the option below.
 # AWS_ENDPOINT="<xxx>"

 # The protocol to be used when communicating with your storage server.